About the Foundation

 We also advocate for healthcare policy for all vaccine-preventable diseases on local and national levels.

-The logo for the Foundation features a lighthouse symbolizing Kim's shining beacon of light, guiding us all with knowledge of meningococcal disease - navigating us to a day when meningitis will be an illness of the past.
+The logo for the Foundation features a lighthouse symbolizing Kim's shining beacon of light, guiding us all with knowledge of meningococcal meningitis - navigating us to a day when meningitis will be an illness of the past.
 The lighthouse also represents her love of the beach.
 And of course, it’s purple – her favorite color.

 As the Kimberly Coffey Foundation, we will be Kimberly’s voice.
 In doing so, we will honor Kimberly and continue her legacy.